jcarbonnell/DFS_manager/README.md

 Grow the team of AI Agents and the smart contract with more features:
 - ~~1. create, deploy and test an upload-agent in charge for collecting file and pre-processing them before sending them to other agents~~.
-- 2. create, deploy and test a manager agent in charge for interacting with the user in human language and routing the tasks to the right agents of the team of agents.
-It will use vector stores for efficient agent routing based on the user request.
+- ~~2. create, deploy and test a manager agent in charge for interacting with the user in human language and routing the tasks to the right agents of the team of agents.
+It will use vector stores for efficient agent routing based on the user request~~.
-- 3. create, deploy and test feature extraction agents based on standard library.
+- 3. create, deploy and test feature extraction agents using on standard and external libraries (mutagen, PIL, torch...).
-- 4. create, deploy and test feature extraction agents based on external libraries (mutagen, PIL, torch...) or any other external resource.
+- 4. update smart contract with group access feature.

 ### Repository content:
 - **agents folder**: contains each individual agents' code generated using NEAR AI CLI.
 Each agent has its own sub-folder with the agents.py and metadata.json files.